fsr/haskell-lessons/script/source/syntax.rst

     More on the tuple type in the next section.

-Note that there are not *special* literals for booleans in Haskell as they are just a regular :ref:`data structure <user defined datatypes>`.
+Note that there are not *special* literals for booleans in Haskell as they are just a regular :ref:`data structure <user defined types>`.
 The literals for ``Bool`` are ``True`` and ``False``.

 .. _bindings: